HBOT in Lincoln NE: Everything You Need to Know

 - Cold plunge — Cold reduces inflammatory markers through vasoconstriction; HBOT addresses the oxygenation side of the same recovery equation.
 Together they address recovery from multiple angles simultaneously.

-The Lost in Float Recovery Stack brings all of these together into a structured protocol — HBOT is now part of that full stack — included with Gold and Platinum memberships, and 50% off for Bronze and Silver members.
+The Lost in Float Recovery Stack brings all of these together — HBOT is now part of that full stack — Gold and Platinum members can use membership credits toward HBOT.
+Bronze and Silver members receive 50% off every session.
 See membership options →

 Honest Expectations